meltwater/mlabs-graphql/docs/README.md

 Alternatively, if a single argument is provided as an object, it is passed directly to the [Apollo Client] query method.

-Additionally, if the query is given an [operation name] or `name` is given as an option (in either case above), log messages will include the name and the name will be sent in the request name header.
+- If the query is given an [operation name] or `name` is given as an option (in either case above), log messages will include the name and the name will be sent in the request name header.
+- Pass the `meta` option to log additional properties to the `meta` key.
+- Pass the `logProps` option to log additional properties at the top-level.
+- The following options may be set per-request to override the defaults defined by the constructor:
+  `willLogOptions`,
+  `willLogResponseProps`,
+  `willLogResponseData`,
+  `getLogResponseProps`,
+  `getLogResponseData`
+  and `responseLogLevel`.

 ### Example